Program OverviewPrinter Friendly

 - Learning in small class environments allows for opportunities to work on team projects and to connect with experienced, knowledgeable faculty.

-- You will master essential automated office systems such as word processing, spreadsheet, database and presentation software.
+- You will master essential automated office systems such as word processing, spreadsheet, database, presentation and health care software.

 - Because Office Administration – Health Services faculty members have business world experience and up-to-date knowledge of current trends, senior administrative health-care environments and related technology requirements, you will greatly expand your skills portfolio.